-Professor Akutsu’s most recent papers include “Work, meaning, and gene regulation: Findings from a Japanese technology firm” in Psychoneuroendocrinology, “Anger Regulation, and Life Satisfaction in the United States and Japan” in Frontier in Psychology, “Consequences of beliefs about the malleability of creativity” in Creativity Research Journal, “I don’t need an agreement on my inconsistent consumption preferences: Multiple selves and consumption in Japan” in Advances in Consumer Research, and “Why do people give?
+Professor Akutsu’s recent papers include “Work, meaning, and gene regulation: Findings from a Japanese technology firm” in Psychoneuroendocrinology, “We have emotions but can’t show them!
+Authoritarian leadership, emotion suppression climate, and team performance” in Human Relations, “Optimism and the conserved transcriptional response to adversity” in Health Psychology, “The antecedents and consequences of workaholism: Findings from the modern Japanese labor market” and “The role of anger regulation on perceived stress status and physical health” in Frontiers in Psychology, “Why do people give?
 The role of identity in giving” in Journal of Consumer Psychology, among others.
 He has authored a number of book chapters, including for Dinnie (Ed.), Nation branding: Concepts, issues, practice, Takeuchi & Nonaka (Eds.), Hitotsubashi on knowledge management, and Nonaka & Teece (Eds.), Managing industrial knowledge: Creation, transfer, and utilization.